apache/iotdb/docs/UserGuide/API/Programming-Cpp-Native-API.md

 - Bison

-Bison 2.3 is preinstalled on OSX, but this version is too low.
+The Bison 2.3 version is pre-installed on the Mac , but the version is too low to be used to compile Thrift.

 When building Thrift with Bison 2.3, the following error would pop out:

 ```shell
 invalid directive: '%code'